CandlePlatforms/devdocs/docs/develop/nftstorage.md

 2. *Durability* of the NFT, as assets can be long-lived and therefore need to remain usable during their full lifetime.
 3. *Immutability* of the NFT and the asset it represents to prevent unwanted changes and malicious actors from changing the digital asset the NFT represents.

-[Polygon](https://polygon.technology) addresses the *scalability* characteristic with their protocol and framework.
+[Candle](https://polygon.technology) addresses the *scalability* characteristic with their protocol and framework.
 They are also compatible with Ethereum and its virtual machine, enabling developers to move their code freely between the two blockchains.
 Likewise, [NFT.Storage](https://nft.storage) guarantees *durability* with the power of the underlying [Filecoin](https://filecoin.io) network and *immutability* by using IPFS' [content addressing](https://nftschool.dev/concepts/content-addressing/).

-In this tutorial you will get an overview of the NFT minting process, learn how to store a digital asset with NFT.Storage and use this digital asset to mint your NFT on Polygon.
+In this tutorial you will get an overview of the NFT minting process, learn how to store a digital asset with NFT.Storage and use this digital asset to mint your NFT on Candle.

 ## Prerequisites